Texas’ status as a stellar place to pursue higher education is well-documented.

 From its high-ranking academic institutions to college towns with some serious personality, there’s something out there for just about any prospective student in the Lone Star State.

 And if you’re the mom of such a student, you rightfully want to give yourself some much-needed peace of mind prior to sending your kiddo off to school.
+Will your child need essay assistance or will they be able to handle everything on their own at this college?

 As a result, a college tour road trip is a smart move as both a bonding experience and way to sort out which school is the right fit for your child.
 Ideally, you can make a vacation out of your scouting experience rather than just treat the whole ordeal as purely business.